PhD, Northwestern University

 Jeske, R. J. (1999).
 World Systems Theory, Core Periphery Interactions and Elite Economic Exchange in Mississippian Societies.
 Kardulias, P. N. (Ed.).
 World-Systems Theory in Practice, 203-222.
 New York, New York: Rowman and Littlefield.

 Jeske, R. J., & Lurie, R. (1993).
 The Archaeological Visibility of Bipolar Technology: An Example from the Koster Site.
 Midcontinental Journal of Archaeology, 18, 131-160.

 Jeske, R. J. (1992).
 Energetic Efficiency and Lithic Technology: An Upper Mississippian Example.
 American Antiquity, 57, 467-481.

 Jeske, R. J., ed.
 (1990).
 Langford Tradition Subsistence, Settlement, and Technology.
 Midcontinental Journal of Archaeology, 15, 221-49.

 Jeske, R. J. (1989).
 Economies in Lithic Use among Prehistoric Hunter-gatherers.
 Time, Energy and Stone Tools, 34-45.
-Cambridge University Press.
+Cambridge: Cambridge University Press.